The Strategic Org Structure?

 Assess current structure: Review your existing organizational structure and assess whether it is aligned with your strategy.
 Identify gaps or redundancies in your current structure and evaluate if any roles need to be added.

-Define roles and responsibilities: Once the roles and functions are identified, the roles and responsibilities for each position in your organizational chart need to be clearly defined.
-Ensure each role is aligned with your strategy and supports the critical functions identified in step 3.
+Define roles and responsibilities: Once the roles and functions are identified, the roles and responsibilities for each position in your organizational chart need to be clearly defined, including the authorities that come with that role and responsibility.
+Ensure each role must be aligned with your strategy and supports the critical project of the objectives.

-Redesign the org chart: Use the information you’ve gathered to redesign your org chart.
-This may involve creating new positions, combining roles, or eliminating no longer necessary positions.
+Redesign the org chart: Use the information you’ve gathered to amend your org chart.
+This may involve creating new positions, changing reporting lines, combining roles, and eliminating unnecessary positions.

-Communicate changes: Once you have finalized your new org chart, communicate the changes to the organization.
+Communicate changes: Once you have finalized your org chart, communicate the changes to the organization.
 Provide context for the changes and how they align with your strategic goals.
-Again, the danger is in under-communicating the changes, not in over-communicating them.
+The danger is in under-communicating the changes, not over-communicating them.

-Review and revise regularly: Review your organizational chart to ensure it aligns with your strategy and goals.
+Review and revise regularly: Review your organizational chart to ensure it aligns with your strategy, goals, and environmental changes.
 Monitor the effectiveness of your new org chart and adjust as needed.
 Periodically reassess your strategic goals and ensure your org chart is aligned.

-By strategically aligning your organizational chart, you can ensure that your organizational structure supports your overall strategy and helps you achieve your goals.
+By strategically aligning your organizational chart, you can ensure that your organizational structure supports your overall strategy and helps you achieve your goals and objectives.
 Strategic alignment of your org chart is not a one-and-done thing; it is an ongoing process of evaluating and adapting your organization’s structure to ensure it is optimized to achieve your goals.